I’m Alan Sothern, a professional hockey player with Type 1 diabetes.

 Q. Roll back to your diagnosis, can you remember it?
 What told you to go to the doctor that day?

-I was told later by my mum that her and my dad had started to recognize the signs and were starting to think diabetes was potentially at cause, but it wasn’t until I couldn’t get out of bed one morning that we realized exactly what was at play.
+I was told later by my mum that she and my dad had started to recognize the signs and were starting to think diabetes was potentially a cause, but it wasn’t until I couldn’t get out of bed one morning that we realized exactly what was at play.

 Q. Pens or Pump?